God is perfect love and perfect wisdom. We do not pray in order to change his will, but to bring our wills into harmony with his. (Sir William Temple)

 Forgive me my sins, O Lord – the sins of my present and the sins of my past, the sins of my soul and the sins of my body, the sins which I have done to please myself and the sins which I have done to please others.
 Forgive me my casual sins and my deliberate sins and those which I have labored so to hide.
 Forgive me them, O Lord, forgive them all; for Jesus Christ’s sake.
 Amen.
 (Thomas Wilson)

 As David did in Psalm 139, ask the Lord to search you and know you through and through.
 Confess the sins God brings to mind, knowing you are forgiven and that He will cleanse you from all unrighteousness (1 John 1:9).

-Ask the Spirit to search your heart and mind and then spend some time thanking God for who he is and the many ways he has poured out his goodness and grace in your life.
+Spend some time reflecting on the prayer of thanksgiving above and then thank God for who he is and the many ways he has poured out his goodness and grace in your life.